kailash-manasarovar/statement/docs/timeline/2023/june.md

 ![Squawking chicken](../../content/images/idiot-chicken.png)

 - Gloria comes to the door when we're done and is practically wetting herself with laughter.
-- I'm not at all surprised at any of it but it hurts of course.
+- I'm not at all surprised at any of it, but it hurts of course.
 - I'm quite sure I'm not the one in the wrong, however, and I'm appalled that grown adults are behaving this way, especially given the fact they have guardianship powers over a great many people's children.
-- Serious concerns for child-safeguarding are triggered massively.
 - As I leave class, I remind the trumpet teacher that the frog is a lucky frog and to look after it.
 - He says he will put it in his studio.
+- I remind him again of the lucky frog, and say goodbye.
+- He ignores me.
-- I walk out of the conservatory front door.
+- I leave and walk down the conservatory steps and out the front gate.
-- Teachers and staff throw dirty water (I hope) onto me from an upstairs window (Ana Requena's classroom).
+- Teachers and staff throw dirty water (I hope) onto me from an upstairs window; Ana Requena's classroom.
 - Their behavior reminds me of Carrie, the Stephen King horror novel.

 ![Carrie Stephen King](../../content/images/carrie-2.jpg)